beezwax/WP-Publish-to-Apple-News/readme.txt

 == Changelog ==

 = 1.1.4 =
-* Released a new built-in Apple News template
+* Released updates to the default settings for the Apple News template
 * Added customizable settings for pull quote border color, style and width
 * Refactored logic to obtain size of bundled images for wider web host compatibility